What Is the Quiet Period on Wall Street?

 - All issuers and other offering participants will be permitted to use a free writing prospectus after the filing of the registration statement, subject to enumerated conditions (including, in some cases, filing with the Commission).
 Offering participants, other than the issuer, will be liable for a free writing prospectus only if they use, refer to, or participate in the planning and use of the free writing prospectus by another offering participant who uses it.
 Issuers will have liability for any issuer information contained in any other offering participant's free writing prospectus as well as any free writing prospectus they prepare, use, or refer to.

-- The exclusions form the definition of the prospectus are expanded to allow a broader category of routine communications regarding issuers, offerings, and procedural matters, such as communications about the schedule for an offering or about account-opening procedures.
+- The exclusions from the definition of the prospectus are expanded to allow a broader category of routine communications regarding issuers, offerings, and procedural matters, such as communications about the schedule for an offering or about account-opening procedures.

 - The exemptions for research reports are expanded.
 A number of these new rules include conditions of eligibility.
 Most of the rules, for example, are not available to blank check companies, penny stock issuers, or shell companies.

 If you are a regular investor who doesn't have a lot of contact with Wall Street or company management, it's unlikely you'll be affected by the quiet period.
 Instead, you'll simply read important regulatory filings at the time of their release such as the 10-K, proxy statement, and quarterly earnings calls, along with the firm's annual report and Scuttlebutt, to develop a comprehensive picture of the quality of the enterprise in which you are considering acquiring equity.